spark-up/spark-up.github.io/docs/html/_sources/pages/experiment/cluster.rst.txt

 Cluster
 =======
-For our cluster we utilized CloudLab’s services.
+We ran these trials on a CloudLab Wisconsin-hosted OpenStack cluster.
 The configuration included 6 nodes; 1 controller node and 5 host nodes.
 Each node

 6x CloudLab Wisconsin c220g5 nodes